OpenSourcesGroup/opensources/README.md

 ##Who we are:

-OpenSources is a professionally curated lists of credible and non-credible online sources, available for public use.
-Headed by Melissa Zimdars of Merrimack College, our research team consists of professors and librarians dedicated to preserving the integrity of information on the internet.
+OpenSources is a curated resource for assessing online information sources, available for public use.
+Websites in this resource range from credible news sources to misleading and outright fake websites.
+Headed by Melissa Zimdars of Merrimack College, our research team is dedicated to preserving the integrity and enhancing the transparency of information on the internet.

 ##Mission:

 Our mission is to empower people to find reliable information online.

-To this end, we provide continuously updated databases of credible and not-credible news sources for developers to leverage in the fight against fake news.
-Our databases are maintained by professionals who have reviewed each source, looking for systemic inaccuracies, bias, and integrity of information.
+To this end, we provide a continuously updated database of information sources for developers to leverage in the fight against fake, false, conspiratorial, and misleading news.
+Our database is maintained by professionals who have analyzed each source, looking for overall inaccuracy, extreme biases, lack of transparency, and other kinds of misinformation.

 ##Our Methods: